 Plan through fiscal 2025 based on the Sustainable Vision, and we set a one-year target and engaged in environmental conservation activities as we were still in the process of formulating our Sustainable Vision.
-From fiscal 2023, we formulated a three-year Environmental Conservation Promotion set targets for each of the eight themes in the plan.
+From fiscal 2023, we set targets for each of the eight themes in the plan.